kiwicom/orbit/src/Modal/README.md

 ### Functional specs
 * Also, if you want to select the Close Button element for testing purposes, use [data-test="ModalCloseButton"] selector.

-* If you need to set scrollTop position of the Modal component, you can use instance of the component and method `setScrollPoint` like this:
+* If you need to set scrollTop position of the Modal component, you can use instance of the component and method `setScrollPosition` like this:
 ```jsx
 class Component extends React.Component {
   modalRef: { current: null | React$ElementRef<*> } = React.createRef();